 When requiring a line list that represents a large outbreak, such as

-the COVID-19 outbreak, setting the outbreak_size
+the COVID-19 outbreak, setting the outbreak_size to a

 larger number guarantees a line list of at least that size.
 Here we